 Icelanders have built themselves a bit of a reputation when it comes to having a good time.
 The capital Reykjavik is largely party central for Iceland, with plenty of choice in terms of venues such as small bars, live music bars, pubs and nightclubs.

-Partying in Reykjavik centres around the main shopping street, Laugavegur with most places within walking distance of one another and with no entry fees (unless there is a performance on) you can pick and choose where to go throughout the night.
+Partying in Reykjavik centers around the main shopping street, Laugavegur, where most places are within walking distance of one another and with no entry fees (unless there is a live performance happening) you can pick and choose where to go throughout the night.

 In terms of nighttime dramas and violence, Iceland has little of either.
 The country has a notoriously low crime rate, and violent crime is scarce.
 The country has fewer than 1,000 police officers, and they don't carry guns.

 Pickpocketing is possible in cities like Reykjavik, as is theft of personal belongings from properties and cars.
 Don't leave around valuables or flash pricey items.
 Those looking to pickpocket often operate in groups and target tourist spots as they do in other cities around the world.